 Vacuum forming takes its name from the fact that a vacuum is used to form a sheet of plastic into a desired shape.
-It is popular in industry because it can produce detailed shapes quickly and affordably.
+It is popular within various industries and sectors because it can produce detailed shapes quickly and affordably.

 This process is mostly suitable for low to medium-volume batch production, or very large-format assemblies.
 Plastic vacuum forming can also offer a cost-effective alternative to injection moulding, which often involves a significant investment in tooling.
 Discover more about vacuum forming in our ultimate guide, where we go through common practices and methods of vacuum forming.

 Plastics can be shaped using a process called thermoforming.
 This is simply the technique of applying heat to plastic so it becomes soft and malleable.
 Currently, the two main approaches to thermoforming are vacuum forming and pressure forming.

 Vacuum forming and pressure forming take the opposite approach to getting the plastic into the mould.
 With vacuum forming, a vacuum pump sucks the plastic into the mould.
 With pressure forming, compressed air pushes the plastic down.
 Vacuum forming is quicker and more affordable, but pressure forming can produce a higher level of detail.

 Vacuum forming and 3D printing are completely different technologies.
 Where vacuum forming uses moulds, 3D printing uses “cookie cutters”.
 It essentially cuts out slice after slice of the object and stacks each slice on top of the next until the desired result is achieved.

 3D printing is, currently, best suited to low-volume applications.
 It’s particularly useful for jobs which need to be completed quickly.
 For example, you could use a 3D printer to create a plastic tool for vacuum forming a batch of prototypes.
 Once you had the design fixed, however, you’d probably spend the time and money needed to create a more robust mould.

 The process of vacuum forming consists of five main stages.
 These are:

 Here is a more detailed guide to each stage.

 Thermoforming can be made from a wide variety of materials of various levels of durability.
 These include: